Hepatitis B Virus and Pregnancy

 Vaccine: A substance containing parts of an inactivated or killed version of a disease-causing agent that causes a person’s immune system to make antibodies that fight the disease.

-Viral Load: The amount of a virus in a person’s body.
+Viral load: The amount of a virus in a person’s body.